ruijunfeng/A-knowledge-integrated-deep-learning-framework-for-cellular-image-analysis-in-parasite-microbiology/README.md

 To test the trained model, open the "test.py" and configure the settings.

 ## Contact Us
-If you have any problems in running this repository, do not hesitate to contact us with this email fengruijun@zufe.edu.cn.
+If you have any problems in running this repository, do not hesitate to contact us with this email fengruijuan558@gmail.com.